- Sanyukta Upchar Paddhati

 - Charitable Trust

-Ayurveda is not only a system of medicine, but also a way of living.
-It is used to both prevent and cure diseases.
-It encompasses a wide range of techniques to treat illness and encourage general wellbeing, including:
+Ayurveda is a way of living rather than just a stream of medicine.
+It not only helps in curing disorders but also preventing them.
+It encompasses a wide range of methods and techniques to treat illness and encourage general wellbeing, including:

 • Acupuncture, also called marmachikitsa

 In Ayurveda, when the body dosha balance of Vata-Pitta-Kapha is agitated or in disorder, or if any of these types are accumulated, the individual may become unwell.
 Doshas and toxins accumulate in the body which are a result of an improper diet and lifestyle.
 The seasonal accumulation of doshas is also described in Ayurveda.
 Panchkarma, a purifying therapy to enhance the metabolic process through food and herbal medicines, is used in the treatment of chronic diseases and seasonal imbalance of the tridoshas.
 It restores the balance of the doshas and flushes out the accumulated toxins from the body.